Invisalign™ is a series of durable clear aligners interchanged every three weeks that gradually move specified teeth into ideal occlusion or bite.

 Phase two: Clin Check

-Once your Invisalign™ case is ready for final approval and manufacturing, a ‘clin check’ notice is e-mailed to the doctor for review.
+Once your Invisalign® (Invisalign® Culver City) case is ready for final approval and manufacturing, a ‘clin check’ notice is e-mailed to the doctor for review.
 The ‘clin check’ is like a time-lapse digital movie showing the progression of treatment.
 Views of the lower, upper arch are available as well as front and side views.
-You can see in time-lapse all sides of your mouth moving into an ideal position.
+In time-lapse, you can see all sides of your mouth moving into an ideal position.
 At this point, additional instructions or other specific clinical accommodations can be included in the final treatment plan.
 Once the Doctor and patient are satisfied with the simulated results and treatment plan, the case is approved aligners are manufactured.
 They take 2-4 weeks to be made and delivered.

 Phase three: First set of aligners